Pumpkin Waffles with Cinnamon Maple Syrup

 In addition to the awesome pumpkin and cinnamon flavor, here are a few highlights:

-• These are dairy free waffles.
+• This pumpkin waffles recipe makes dairy free waffles.
 (You can use cow’s milk if you can drink that, though.)

 • They’re naturally sweetened with maple syrup.